mtyler/vagrant-kubeadm/README.md

 ## Prerequisites

-A working Vagrant setup using VMware Fusion on MAC.
+A working Vagrant setup using VMware Fusion on MacOS ARM64.

 ## Bring Up the Cluster